Maria Lúcia Godoy: Career

 Godoy's professional debut was as the principal soloist of the Madrigal Renascentista, conducted by maestro Isaac Karabtchevsky, whom she later married.
 She gained acclaim for her performances of both classical and Brazilian repertoire, becoming particularly associated with the works of Heitor Villa-Lobos.
 Her recording of Bachianas Brasileiras No. 5 is considered one of the definitive interpretations of the piece.

 Throughout her career, Godoy performed in major cities across Brazil and internationally, showcasing a repertoire that spanned from imperial-era modinhas to contemporary compositions.
 She premiered works by composers such as Edino Krieger, Cláudio Santoro, Ronaldo Miranda, and Marlos Nobre.
 Her versatility extended to opera, where she portrayed roles including Mimi (La Bohème), Rosina (The Barber of Seville), and Dorabella (Così fan tutte).

 In 1977, she released the album Maria Lucia Godoy Interpreta Villa-Lobos, featuring performances accompanied by guitarist Sérgio Abreu and an orchestra of cellos conducted by Alceo Bocchino.

 Personal life and death

 Maria Lúcia Godoy was married to conductor Isaac Karabtchevsky.
-She turned 100 on September 2024, and died in Belo Horizonte on May 16, 2025.
+She turned 100 in September 2024, and died in Belo Horizonte on May 16, 2025.